This Island Was Her Last Kingdom

 Caught by a silent camera

-Beyond its fences, in the remote jungles where rain hammered leaves like drumbeats of war, signs of renewal began to emerge.
-Rangers cut snares from the earth.
+Beyond the fences, in the remote jungle where rain hammered the leaves and shadows shifted silently, signs of renewal emerged.
 Camera traps captured fleeting images of striped ghosts moving through the dark.
-In a few fiercely protected places, the numbers whispered of recovery, slow, uncertain, but real.
+In protected places, the forest whispered of life continuing, slow, uncertain, but real.

 Written with respect for the forest and the lives it shelters.